 The Park Circle Gallery is located on Jenkins Avenue in North Charleston.
 Admission is free and free street parking is available on Jenkins Avenue in front of the gallery, as well as on the adjacent streets and in parking lots close by.

-For further information check our SC Institutional Gallery listings, call the gallery at 843/637-3565 or visit (www.northcharleston.org).
+For further information check our SC Institutional Gallery listings, call the gallery at 843/637-3565 or e-mail to (culturalarts@ northcharleston.org).
+For information on other Cultural Arts programs and artist opportunities, visit the Arts & Culture section of the website at (www.northcharleston.org).